Meoowww/Crirc/README.md

 - Protocol: A protocol object represent a IRC entity (chan, user, message, ...)
 - Binding: The binding socket to allow the system to respond to incoming transmissions

+## Documentation

+The documentation is built automaticaly when a commit is pushed on master on github, via Travis: <https://meoowww.github.io/Crirc/>

 ## Contributing